Ķekava

-Ķekava (historical Keckau) is a city in Latvia, in the historical region of Vidzeme.
-It is on the left side of the Sausā Daugava, a tributary of the Daugava River. Ķekava serves as the center of Ķekava Municipality and Ķekava Parish.
+Ķekava (historical Keckau) is a city in Latvia and the center of Ķekava Municipality, in the historical region of Vidzeme.
+It is on the left side of the Sausā Daugava, a tributary of the Daugava River.
+It is also the extra-territorial center of the adjacent Ķekava Parish.

 Etymology

 According to the version of the etymologist Konstantīns Karulis, "Ķekava" is a word of Baltic origin: in ancient Indo-European languages, the root "kek" means "bend", and "av(e)" means "moisten, dehydrate, flow".
 This hydronym probably reflects the course of the Ķekava River: in the upper reaches it runs parallel to the Daugava, but in the middle reaches there are some sharp bends, turning towards the mouth of the Daugava.